[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 The only thing that kept me really invested in this name was the company’s ability to still generate record earnings and revenue each quarter, raise its dividend by double-digit percentage points and maintain very healthy cash flow.
 Ultimately, Starbucks’ valuation was the culprit, as a lower valuation was required for its lower rate of growth.

-Analysts call for 6.4% sales growth this year and 7.8% in fiscal 2020.
-That goes alongside 11.6% earnings growth this year and 12.2% growth next year.
+Analysts call for 6.6% sales growth this year and 7.5% in fiscal 2020.
+That goes alongside 11.6% earnings growth this year and 12.6% growth next year.
 Starbucks has built a successful cash cow in the U.S. and will rely on China for its future growth.
 So much so that the company is building roughly 500 locations a year in the country.
-While trade talks have been on the rocks (although improving), Starbucks hasn’t seen much of a hiccup in its long-term plans and that should comfort long-term investors.
+While trade talks haven’t reached an agreement, Starbucks hasn’t seen much of a hiccup in its long-term plans, and that should comfort long-term investors.

 Chipotle Mexican Grill (NYSE:CMG) is back and business is boomin’.
-CEO Brian Niccol took over the reins less than a year ago, but he’s implementing the right growth measures he learned while he was at Yum!
+CEO Brian Niccol only took over the reins last year, but he’s implementing the right growth measures he learned while he was at Yum!
 Brands (NYSE:YUM) and Taco Bell.

 Again, short of CMG going through another outbreak, its growth profile and profitability are set to expand dramatically.
 This will boost the company’s free cash flow, allowing for faster expansion and growth.
 Finally, the company doesn’t carry any long-term debt on its balance sheet.

 When the economy is going strong, the housing market usually is too.
 When that’s the case, Home Depot (NYSE:HD) is a big winner.